Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in six of their past 10 games and won three of those contests.
+- The Diamondbacks have played as the favorite in seven of their past 10 games and won four of those contests.

 Explore More About This Game